LiquidLogic-Tech/LiquidLink/README.md

 ## Target Audience
 1. **Start-ups and protocols within the SUI ecosystem**: All-in-one Defi tool platform to highlight the role of the profile Soul Bond NFT, helping Defi users track their records and on-chain activities seamlessly.
-2. **GameFi, NFT projects, and other major DeFi protocols**: Customizable Rewards Systems & Leaderboards that enhance gameplay experience, boost users retention, and increase project visibility.
+2. **GameFi, NFT projects, and other major DeFi protocols**: Customizable Rewards Systems & Leaderboards that enhance the gameplay experience, boost user retention and increase project visibility.

     For example, a GameFi project could use LiquidLink to create a dynamic leaderboard that rewards top players with unique NFTs or tokens, making the gaming experience both competitive and rewarding.